Shane Steichen: Coaching career

-San Diego Chargers
+San Diego Chargers (first stint)

-In 2011, Steichen was hired by the San Diego Chargers as a defensive assistant.
+In 2011, Steichen was hired by the San Diego Chargers as a defensive assistant under head coach Norv Turner.
+Turner’s son Scott was close friends with Steichen; the pair were teammates at UNLV.
+Turner was fired after the 2012 season, and Steichen was not retained by new head coach Mike McCoy.

 Cleveland Browns

-In 2013, Steichen was hired by the Cleveland Browns as an offensive quality control coach under head coach Rob Chudzinski.
-He assisted the quarterbacks as an offensive quality control coach with the Cleveland Browns.
+In 2013, Steichen was hired by the Cleveland Browns as an offensive quality control coach under head coach Rob Chudzinski and new offensive coordinator Norv Turner.
 Despite multiple injuries at the position, the Browns had three starting quarterbacks (Jason Campbell, Brian Hoyer and Brandon Weeden) each post 300-yard passing performances for the first time in franchise history (sixth instance in NFL history).
+Chudzinski was fired after one season, and Steichen was not retained by new head coach Mike Pettine.